Blueprint: property intelligence

 Property search that turns vague investor intent into real filters.

-Zillow-like products can use RushDB as the structured intelligence layer behind recommendation systems: listings, owner profiles, investor preferences, market signals, comps, and search intent stay connected while the app translates human-language requests into fields and ranges that actually exist.
+Zillow-like products can use RushDB as the structured intelligence layer behind recommendation systems: PROPERTY_LISTING, OWNER_PROFILE, INVESTOR_PROFILE, MARKET_SIGNAL, COMPARABLE, and NEIGHBORHOOD records stay connected while the app translates human-language requests like "duplex under 900k with seller financing" into fields such as assetType, priceUsd, capRate, and hasSellerFinancing that actually exist in the schema.

 Property recommendations fail when filters are guessed.

 Investors rarely search like a rigid form.
-They ask for “small multifamily near a university, light renovation, seller financing possible, under 900k.”
-If the app guesses fields from a prompt, it can hallucinate metadata, ignore owner context, or miss listings whose useful signals live outside the main listing table.
+They ask for "small multifamily near a university, light renovation, seller financing possible, under 900k."
+If the app guesses PROPERTY_LISTING fields from a prompt instead of checking schema, it can hallucinate metadata like nonexistent assetType values, ignore OWNER_PROFILE context, or miss listings whose MARKET_SIGNAL and COMPARABLE data live outside the main listing record.

 Before